 Damery is a vice-president at the YWCA.
 Before that she worked at United Way, and in the oil and gas industry.
 Damery wants to encourage business activity, use a life-cycle cost analysis for city planning to reduce costs, expand the city's parks system and start construction on the Green Line.

-After a single term on council, Davison is running for mayor and billing himself as a "pro-business" candidate who has voted to constrain the city's budget, worked with organized labour to freeze their wages and shifted the tax burden away from small businesses.
+After a single term on council, Davison is running for mayor and billing himself as a "pro-business" candidate who has worked with organized labour to freeze their wages, shifted the tax burden away from small businesses, and voted to constrain the city's budget.
 He says his major accomplishment is passing the arena deal with an expanded event centre.